 Well, I started way back when in a little town called Hopewell Jct.
 New York.
 Yup, really, there IS a town called that.
 Assisting a terrific photographer (my mentor), Ed Towsley, at his place of business “The Country Studio”.

-Went to Rhode Island Photography School for a couple of years of intense training (oh and a whole lot of fun) and after graduating, went to work for Gainsboro Studio in Salem MA.
+Went to Rhode Island School of Photography for a couple of years of intense training (oh and a whole lot of fun) and after graduating, went to work for Gainsboro Studio in Salem MA.
 I learned a lot about studio management and “life” and decided to move on and open my own place in Plymouth MA.

 Things I’m Proud of;